nissejokke/serverless/README.md

 Router receives request and determines which app to forward to.
 Each app has it's own kubernetes service which can have multiple pods depending on load.
 Function code is injected as parameter to pre built docker image.

 1. Router maps request to client app name.
-For example: /useragent is mapped to kubernetes service useragent-service (which pipes to useragent-app pods)
+For example: /xxx/useragent (user/function name) is mapped to kubernetes service xxx-useragent-service (which pipes to xxx-useragent-app pods)
-2. Request is proxied to useragent-service
+2. Request is proxied to xxx-useragent-service
-3. useragent-service uses one of more pods depending on load
+3. xxx-useragent-service uses one of more pods depending on load

 ## Technologies